chaoskagami/scangrab/README.md

 Scangrab is incredibly simplistic, unlike a number of alternatives.
 It consists of multiple shell scripts, and that's it.
 Want one script?
 I've coded up the multiple scripts so they can all be clunked together into one script.
 Each module is isolated, and core shouldn't need to be adjusted much.

-Here's the list of sites it currently handles (with scraper indicating it can generate a series batch file, official indicating that it is not a scanlation site, but either an official source or localization):
+Here's the list of sites it currently handles (with scraper indicating it can generate a series batch file, official indicating that it is not a scanlation site, but either an official source or localization, and weird requiring special syntax):

  * Mangareader
  * [scraper] Mangapark